 Q: I have a bad back.
 When should I see a pain specialist?

-A: If you feel your back pain is starting to interfere with your life or activities, it may be time to seek an evaluation from a pain management specialist.
+A: If you feel your back pain is interfering with your life or activities, it may be time to seek an evaluation.
+What type of doctor should you see for back pain?
+It may be time to see a pain management specialist who can help you facilitate a treatment approach.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy